George Pataki: Betsy McCaughey Ross

 Pataki's 1994 running mate for lieutenant governor was Betsy McCaughey, an academic best known for her critique of the Clinton health care plan.
 McCaughey was selected because of her work on the Clinton health care plan.
 Pataki choose McCaughey over sofa bed heiress Bernadette Castro; Castro was nominated for the U.S. Senate in 1994.

 In April 1997, Pataki announced that he was dropping McCaughey from his 1998 reelection ticket.
 McCaughey became a Democrat and unsuccessfully sought the governorship in that party's 1998 primary.
 She was on the 1998 general election ballot as the nominee of the Liberal Party for governor.

 Mary Donohue

 After dropping McCaughey Ross from his 1998 ticket, Pataki considered several replacement running mates.
-In the spring of 1998 he announced his choice of State Supreme Court Justice Mary Donohue for lieutenant governor.
-Donohue did not run to succeed Pataki in 2006.
+In the spring of 1998, he announced his choice of State Supreme Court Justice Mary Donohue for lieutenant governor.
 In December 2006, Pataki appointed Donohue to be a Judge of the New York Court of Claims.